Technigo/project-mongo-api/README.md

 The API is [RESTful](https://www.smashingmagazine.com/2018/01/understanding-using-rest-api/)

 One issue I had when doing this project was the issue of multiple categories with different id:s, even though the value of the category was the same.
-To avoid this I created a set, which I late used in a forEach-loop to seed my database with categories.
+To avoid this I created a set, which I later used in a forEach-loop to seed my database with categories.

 ## Tech
 Javascript